 Today in the UK we still have a small gene pool.
 The Breed was identified by the Kennel Club in 2004 as a Vulnerable British Breed.
-Puppy registrations for 2012 are 74 (in 2011 there were 52).
+Puppy registrations for 2014 were 67.
 The Sussex Spaniel Association was formed in 1924 for the "protection of the Sussex Spaniel" Today we have about 220 members, all devoted to the future of this lovely breed.
 Our members, particularly our elder ones, are an endless source of information about the breed and very willing to offer advice.

 The Sussex Spaniel is a happy healthy dog.
 He makes a good gun dog, a show dog, or a pet and is very adaptable.
 They are a

 guarding breed and quite possessive of their Owners.
 They are fine with people and children but they need plenty of